 Make pizza from pita bread, hummus, cheese, and veggies by spreading hummus on top of pita bread as if it was tomato sauce, then adding cheese, veggie toppings, and bake at 350 F for about 12 minutes.
 It's easy, costs a lot less than pizza delivery, and again, much healthier for you!

 For a snack, you may like crostini topped with warm shaved roast beef and a dollop of hummus.
-Use store-bought crostini (or make your own), top it was warmed roast beef or other meat, and add a little warm hummus to the top.
+Use store-bought crostini (or make your own), top it with warmed roast beef or other meat, and add a little warm hummus to the top.
 Although technically an appetizer, it can be a small snack, too.

 A steak and hummus sandwich is also a great lunch or light dinner meal.
 You can use flank steak or even sandwich steaks in your grocer's freezer section with hummus spread on pita or a crusty hoagie roll.
 The meat can be a little greasy and Italian and French loaves do a good job at soaking up the grease.
 While the sandwich itself isn't very healthy, using hummus instead of mayo makes it a little better!